h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 If you are not familiar with Driverless AI please review and do this tutorial:
 - [Automatic Machine Learning Intro Tutorial](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#0)

-## Task 1: DAI Bring Your Own Recipes
+## Task 1: Driverless AI Bring Your Own Recipes

 In the **Get Started and Consume Existing Recipes** Tutorial we covered the following:
-- Bring Your Own Recipe (BYOR) for DAI 1.8.0
+- Bring Your Own Recipe (BYOR) for Driverless AI 1.8.0
 - What is a recipe?
-- Types of DAI open-source recipes available (Transformers, Scorers, and Models)
+- Types of Driverless AI open-source recipes available (Transformers, Scorers, and Models)
-- How to upload the recipes into DAI as raw URL’s and .py files
+- How to upload the recipes into Driverless AI as raw URL’s and .py files
-- Compared the final models of the experiments that were run with custom recipes to DAI’s default settings experiment.
+- Compared the final models of the experiments that were run with custom recipes to Driverless AI’s default settings experiment.

 **Note:** If you have not done so, complete the [Get Started and Consume Existing Recipes Tutorial](https://h2oai.github.io/tutorials/get-started-and-consume-existing-recipes/#0), the material covered will be needed for the successful completion of this tutorial.

 Just to recap, H2O Driverless AI is an artificial intelligence (AI) platform for automatic machine learning.
 Driverless AI automates some of the most difficult and tedious data science and machine learning tasks such as feature engineering, algorithm selection, model validation, model tuning, model selection, model explanation, model documentation and model deployment.
 It aims to achieve the highest predictive accuracy, comparable to expert data scientists, but in a much shorter time thanks to end-to-end automation.

 Driverless AI 1.8.0 allows Domain Scientists to combine their subject matter expertise with the broadness of Driverless by giving Data Scientists the option to upload their own transformers, scorers, and custom datasets.
-Driverless AI’s Bring Your Own Recipe (BYOR) lets you apply your domain expertise and optimize your specific DAI model(s) with just a few clicks.
+Driverless AI’s Bring Your Own Recipe (BYOR) lets you apply your domain expertise and optimize your specific Driverless AI model(s) with just a few clicks.
 Driverless AI treats customer recipes as first-class citizens in the automatic machine learning workflow.

-### DAI’s Automatic Machine Learning Workflow
+### Driverless AI’s Automatic Machine Learning Workflow

 Driverless AI’s Automatic Machine Learning workflow is represented on the image below: